paxbun/gmat/README.md

 ```c++
 #include <gmat.h>
 ```
 Now you are ready to create your first gmat program.
 Open **GmatPratice.h**.
-What we are going to make is a program which performs Multiplication of 3x2 and 2x3 matrix.
+What we are going to make is a program which performs multiplication of 3x2 and 2x3 matrix.
 The operation yields a 3x3 matrix.
 At the body of **main**, we create two matrix.
 ```c++
 try {
     gmat const mat0({